masashitsubaki/molecularGNN_smiles/README.md

 We provide two major scripts:

 - code/classification or regression/preprocess_data.py creates the input tensor data of molecules for processing with PyTorch from the original data (see dataset/classification or regression/original/smiles_property.txt).
-- code/classification or regression/run_training.py trains our neural network using the above preprocessed to predict molecular properties.
+- code/classification or regression/run_training.py trains our neural network using the above preprocessed data to predict molecular properties.

 (i) Create the tensor data of molecules and their properties with the following command:
 ```